US inflation still stubbornly high despite August slowdown

 WASHINGTON (AP) — Lower gas costs slowed U.S. inflation for a second straight month in August, but most other prices across the economy kept rising — evidence that inflation remains a heavy burden for American households.

-But excluding the volatile food and energy categories, so-called core prices jumped 0.6% from July to August — up sharply from 0.3% the previous month and dashing hopes, for now, that core prices would moderate.
-And in the year ending in August, core prices leapt 6.3%, up from 5.9% in July.
+Fueled by high rents, medical care and new cars, core prices leaped 6.3% for the year ending in August and 0.6% from July to August, the government said Tuesday.
+Furniture and sports gear, among many other items, also got costlier, suggesting that businesses are still raising prices in response to robust consumer demand.

-Core prices typically provide a clearer read on where costs are headed than overall inflation.
-Rents, medical care services and new cars all grew more expensive last month.
+The breadth of the price increases dashed hopes, at least for now, that core inflation would moderate.
+Economists tend to track core prices for a clearer read on where inflation is headed.

-Stock prices tumbled and bond yields rose on the worse-than-expected core figures, with many investors fearful that the Federal Reserve will turn even more aggressive in its drive to curb inflation.
-The Dow Jones industrial average sank nearly 900 points in mid-day trading.
+Stock prices sank and bond yields jumped on the worse-than-expected core figures, with many investors fearful that the Fed will tighten credit even more vigorously in its drive to curb inflation.
+The Dow Jones industrial average tumbled 900 points in mid-day trading.

 Further Fed rate hikes could weaken growth so much as to push the economy into a recession.
 Some economists now expect the Fed to raise its benchmark short-term rate, currently in a range of 2.25% to 2.5%, to 4.5% or higher by early next year.
 That would make it even harder for the central bank to meet its goal of achieving a “soft landing,” whereby it would tame inflation without causing a recession.